Table of Contents

 Japan is my favourite place outside the UK.
 Having visited many times, I often get asked for recommendations of what to do.
 This page is a guide of what I think you should do if you visit Japan.
 It is based on things I have done rather than attempting to be comprehensive, but should provide some guidance for the first or second time visitor.

-I will keep this page up to date.
 My last visit was April/May 2019 so it is accurate as of then.
-All photos are from my trips.

 The standard itinerary for the first time visitor to Japan is to visit Tokyo, Kyoto and Hiroshima.
 This offers a good range of options in ultra-modern Tokyo, traditional Kyoto and the historical significance of Hiroshima.
 However, it misses out what I consider the best parts of Japan: rural countryside.
 I would still recommend visiting these three locations but suggest spending less time in Tokyo overall, instead visiting somewhere less urban.
 I include some suggestions below.